 The State Treasurer is required to make distributions from the MEDF immediately after January 15, April 15, July 15, and October 15 of each year.
 Maximum aggregate distributions of \$500,000 are to be made to each eligible municipality.
-Before Public Act 96-449 was passed, an eligible city, village, or incorporated town had to have an incinerator within its boundaries that:
+However, in CY12, while Robbins received four payments from the State, one was in August and the other three were in November.